xypheres/learning-projects/README.md

               future update may attempt to automate that process input youtube link for download in inverted commas after dlyoutube.py on console

+​openchrome - opens new chrome window from list of websites saved in txt file.
+              text file should be formatted with one website per line